abhishekdhabriya/clientServer/README.md

 url loader to reference external file, it references from file-system and webpack will copy it to destination package. url and file loader are for files.

+to set the environment variable to production, do this on terminal export NODE_ENV=production